 - 1. Visitors experiencing the following symptoms of COVID-19 may not enter the building:

 - Cough

-Muscle Pain
+- Muscle Pain

-Fever
+- Fever

-Loss of taste
+- Loss of taste

-Sore Throat
+- Shortness of breath Sore Throat

-Chills
+- Chills

-Or smell
+- or smell

 - 2. Visitors must use the hands-free temperature scanners upon entry.
-An alert will occur and

-- entrance will be prohibited if a temperature is measured at 100.4 or above.
+An alert will occur and entrance will be prohibited if a temperature is measured at 100.4 or above.

-3. Visitors must show proof of Covid-19 vaccination or a negative COVID-19 test (with results obtained within last 7 days).
-Masks will be required for visitors who do not show proof of full vaccination (defined as two weeks after the second days in a two days carries such as

-- full vaccination (defined as two weeks after the second dose in a two-dose series, such as for the Pfizer-BioNTech and Moderna vaccines, or two weeks after a single dose of the J&J/Janssen vaccine).
+- 3. Visitors must show proof of Covid-19 vaccination or a negative COVID-19 test (with results obtained within last 7 days).
+Masks will be required for visitors who do not show proof of full vaccination (defined as two weeks after the second dose in a two-dose series, such as for the Pfizer-BioNTech and Moderna vaccines, or two weeks after a single dose of the J&J/Janssen vaccine).